 Reno-native, Abbey Kay, is a lifestyle blogger who loves fashion, donuts, pizza, coffee and thrifting.
 But more than anything, she loves sharing her passion for the Biggest Little City.
 Let’s see how she spends a day in Reno’s MidTown district.
 (Hint, you won’t leave hungry or empty-handed!)

 Have you ever wanted to experience Reno’s MidTown like a local?
-Well last week I gave an Instagram Stories tour of what a typical day would look like while exploring the area.
+Below you can see what a typical day would look like while exploring the area.
 From breakfast stops, to cute clothing boutiques, mural finds and coffee breaks, I gave insight to some of the best spots to see.
 Here’s a detailed recap of how this local takes on MidTown!

 Two Chicks is the golden nugget of MidTown’s breakfast scene.
 Whenever I’m in MidTown, I start my day here.
 It’s owned by the same two ladies who started Gourmelt Food Truck and what they’ve done with a breakfast menu will blow your mind.
 Everything on the menu is fresh from their sourdough pancakes to their biscuits and gravy.
 My favorite is the Rise & Shine sandwich from their lunch menu that has eggs, bacon, cheese and cream cheese on toasted rye bread.